 - A child is choking, is turning blue or cannot breathe

-If you need 24 hour urgent care for a foreign body removal, visit one of our emergency room locations.
+If you need 24 hour emergency medical care for a foreign body removal, visit one of our emergency room locations.
 We have medical professionals available 24/7 who can examine and remove the item so that you can be comfortable once again.

 Foreign body removal might be necessary, if an object has entered your body.
 There are several types of common foreign body removals which can be treated at our emergency room.
 Our ER is open 24 hours.
 SignatureCare Emergency Center has board- certified physicians at all our emergency room locations.
 Schedule an emergency room appointment with us.